ldionne/cppnow-2013-d2/4_d2/3_algorithm/3_lock_graph_with_threads.md

     B->A [label=t2];
 })

-we incorrectly find a possible deadlock; in order for the deadlock to happen, both threads must be holding `G`, which can't happen at the same time. we say that `G` is a 'gatelock' 'protecting' that cycle.
+We incorrectly find a possible deadlock; in order for the deadlock to happen, both threads must be holding `G`, which can't happen at the same time.
+We say that `G` is a gatelock protecting that cycle.